DIAMOND

 Overview

-Our group is part of the newly funded EU project "Delivering the next generation of Open Integrated Assessment Models for net-zero, sustainable development" (DIAMOND). external page DIAMOND is a Horizon Europe funded project aiming to deliver the next generation of open Integrated Assessment Models (IAMs) for Net-Zero sustainable development.
+Our group is part of the project "Delivering the next generation of Open Integrated Assessment Models for net-zero, sustainable development" (DIAMOND) consisting of 19 consortium partners. external page DIAMOND is a Horizon Europe funded project aiming to deliver the next generation of open Integrated Assessment Models (IAMs) for Net-Zero sustainable development.

 IAMs are computer simulations describing interactions between the climate and society.
 The interplay among climate mitigation, adaptation and between climate action and other development agendas, including sustainable resource use, requires an integrated ecosystem of disciplines, methods, and tools.
 IAMs provide that ecosystem, aiming to offer policy-relevant insights into global environmental change and sustainable development issues with quantitative descriptions of key processes in the human and earth systems and their interactions.

-TD research follows three phases, as does DIAMOND’s codesign approach.
-Phase 1 (In DIAMOND, Phase 1: Toward mutual understanding) familiarises different groups with the individual mental models that define the problem space and then jointly frames the project boundaries.
-The second phase (Phase 2: Toward model coproduction) involves coproducing solution-oriented knowledge that addresses the problem framing defined in Phase 1.
-Finally, the third phase (Phase 3: Toward model co-ownership) integrates and applies the coproduced knowledge into societal and scientific practices.
-Reaching mutual understanding of the codesign process is a necessary first step to understand what DIAMOND aims to coproduce, with which stakeholders, and when in the project timeline.
-The output of Phase 1 is a set of stakeholder-informed research questions guiding the coproduction activities of Phase 2.
+Our approach follows three phases.
+Phase 1 (Phase 1: Toward mutual understanding) familiarises project partners with the problem space and then jointly frames the project boundaries from February 2023 – May 2025.
+The second phase (Phase 2: Toward model coproduction) involves coproducing solution-oriented knowledge that addresses the problem frame from June 2025 – November 2025.
+Finally, the third phase (Phase 3: Toward model co-ownership) integrates and applies the coproduced knowledge into societal and scientific practices, from December 2025 – November 2026 when the DIAMOND project finalises.

 From Stakeholder Engagement to Inclusivity: Advancing Participatory Modeling for Net-Zero Sustainable Development